 Retained earnings represent the portion of net income or net profit, which you'll see on the company's income statement, that is not paid out as dividends, but is retained in the company.
 Retained earnings are often reinvested in the company to use for projects such as research and development, investment in a new warehouse, purchase of additional or better equipment, or for paying off debt.

 How Accountants Treat Retained Earnings

-Retained earnings are treated as a cumulative number over the life of a company.
+Retained earnings are recorded and tracked as a cumulative balance over the life of a company.
 In other words, the retained earnings account shown on a company's balance sheet records the earnings that have been retained since the inception of the company.
 Retained earnings are profits that have remained undistributed to shareholders.

 The Conflict Between Retained Earnings and Dividends

 To some extent, these two desires conflict.
-A company that delivers outstanding dividends quarter after quarter may accomplish this sacrificing spending on the kind of reinvestment in the company that allows it to grow.
-But it can also happen that a mature, stable company that never declares a dividend can turn off investors who may wonder if there's an underlying structural problem in the absence of dividends.
+A company that delivers outstanding dividends quarter after quarter may only be able to accomplish this by sacrificing spending on the kind of reinvestment in the company that allows it to grow.
+But it can also happen that a mature, stable company that never declares a dividend can turn off investors who may wonder if there's an underlying problem affecting profitability in the absence of dividends.

 Which Is More Important, Dividends or Retained Earnings?

 Following are two examples that illustrate this ongoing debate: